Our air traffic control in training program provides an excellent opportunity for candidates who have no previous air traffic control experience.

 1. Online application form.
 Make sure that you have all correct documentation at the time you submit your application.

-2. Online ability assessments and Occupational Personality Questionnaire (OPQ).
+2. Online ability assessments.
 The ability assessments are completed online at home.
-The ability assessments and personality questionnaire to be completed are verbal reasoning, numerical reasoning, numerical calculations, a checking test and a spatial test.
-The OPQ is a self-rating assessment which provides information about your working style and preferences.
+The ability assessments to be completed are verbal reasoning, numerical reasoning, numerical calculations, a checking test and a spatial test.

 3. Assessment Centre.
 This full-day Assessment Centre is conducted at our facilities at Melbourne Airport.
-The Assessment Centre has been designed to further assess your suitability to the trainee air traffic controller role.
-It includes simulator exercises, a group activity and an interview.
+The Assessment Centre has been designed to further assess your suitability.
+It includes simulator exercises and other activities.

 4. Reference check.
 You will be asked to provide details of two recent supervisors or managers.
 We will notify you before contacting any referees.